jano7/executor/README.md

 });

 boundedExecutor.execute(task);
 // execute more tasks ... at most 10 will be scheduled

-// before shutting down you can call a 'drain' method which blocks until all submitted task have been executed boundedExecutor.drain(timeout, TimeUnit.SECONDS); // returns true if drained; false if the timeout elapses
+// before shutting down you can call a 'drain' method
+// which blocks until all submitted task have been executed

+// returns true if drained; false if the timeout elapses boundedExecutor.drain(timeout, TimeUnit.SECONDS);

 // newly submitted tasks will be rejected after calling 'drain'

-underlyingExecutor.shutdownNow(); // safe to call 'shutdownNow' if drained as there should be no active tasks
+// safe to call 'shutdownNow' if drained as there should be no active tasks underlyingExecutor.shutdownNow();
 ```
 The source code of the examples can be found [here](src/test/java/com/jano7/executor/Examples.java).